Race and ethnicity in Brazil

 Brazilian society is made up of a confluence of people of Indigenous, Portuguese, and African descent.
-Other major significant groups include Italians, Spaniards, Germans, Lebanese, and Japanese.
+Other major significant groups include Italians, Spaniards, Germans, Lebanese, Eastern Europeans, and Japanese.

 Latin Europe accounted for four-fifths of the arrivals (2.25 million Portuguese, 1.5 million Italians, and 700,000 Spaniards).

 Brazil has seen greater racial equality over time.
 According to a recent review study, "There has been major, albeit uneven, progress in these terms since slavery, which has unfortunately not wholly translated into equality of income: only in 2011 did the black-to-white income ratio eclipse its 1960 level, although it appears to be at an all-time high.
 Education and migration were important factors in closing the gap, whereas school quality and discrimination may explain its persistence."

-Historic background
+Historical background

 The Brazilian people are multi-ethnic.
 First row: White (Portuguese, German, Italian, Arab respectively) and Japanese Brazilians.
 Second row: Black, Pardo (cafuzo, mulato and caboclo, respectively) and Native Brazilians.